 The egg donor’s ovarian follicles are stimulated using IVF drugs.
 The eggs are then collected via a vaginal approach under sedation, and these eggs will be used in IVF treatment by the egg recipient.

 Sometimes a donor will donate their eggs for a specific person; for instance they may be helping a friend or relative to conceive.
 However, most egg donors donate their eggs to an anonymous recipient.

-At CRGH we run an active IVF egg donation program with the largest donor egg bank in the UK.
+At CRGH we run an active IVF egg donation program with one of the largest donor egg banks in the UK.
 It is a one stop service in which the consultation, screening and counselling are all coupled together on one day.